thenativeweb/tourism/README.md

 ### Creating a build

-If you want to register a command-line call to create a build, specify the `build` option in the `Gruntfile.js` and provide a shell script.
+If you want to build your application or clean a previous build using a command-line call, specify the `build` and / or `clean` option and provide a shell script in the `Gruntfile.js`.

 ```javascript
 'use strict';